Tame the Lifestyle Inflation Beast Now… or It Will Devour Every Extra Cent

 2. Create a Budget ASAP

 Accounting for every dollar you spend now will help you make smart decisions about how to allocate extra money in the future.
 Are you a budgeting novice?
-It’s OK — this easy guide to budgeting will get you started.
+It’s OK — this simple guide on how to budget will get you started.

 3. Spend More Money (but Only in Your Head)